andyjgao/andyjgao/content/blog/the-power-of-cold-showers.md

 That seemed pretty cool, so I gave it a try.

-While these benefits were the reason I started taking cold showers, the mental improvements are the reasons I kept this habit up for so long.
+While these benefits were the reason I started taking cold showers, the mental improvements are why I kept this habit up for so long.
 It's also what I want to focus on in this article.

 Here's what I've noticed: